CE-Walker/Dashboarding/README.md

 ### Notes for jacob
 here is a list of tools I've found really helpful in my development

-vscode > R studio is my preference but you certainly don't need to use it
+vscode > R studio is my preference  there are reasons for this like support for any language, but one of the best features is the git integration.
+You can pull this repository onto your computer by selecting clone a repository after opening vscode and telling where to download to.
+After doing this all you'll need to do is edit files, save them and when you're done click commit and push.
+All of our changes will be synced up automatically.

 `run commands formatted like this in powershell which is included with windows`